-I offer anti-oppressive online supervision to LPC and LMFT associates in the state of Oregon using a relational, systemic, and social justice approach.
+I offer anti-oppressive online supervision to LPC and LMFT associates in the state of Oregon using a relational, systemic, and decolonized approach.

-I offer clinical consultation to licensed clinicians working with BIPOC, multiracial, or Latinx/e/a/o clients and/or who are seeking to incorporate anti-oppressive practices and a liberation psychology approach.
+I offer online clinical consultation to licensed clinicians, in any state, working with BIPoC, multiracial, or Latinx/e/a/o clients and/or who are seeking to incorporate anti-oppressive practices and a liberation psychology approach.

-I’m Silvana Espinoza Lau (she/her/ella), a Licensed Marriage and Family Therapist in Oregon, in unceded Kalapuya land.
+I’m Silvana Espinoza Lau (she/her/ella), a Licensed Marriage and Family Therapist in Oregon.
 I provide online psychotherapy to residents of the state of Oregon.

 My background is in translation, linguistics, and psychology.
 These disciplines taught me the importance of understanding other people’s cultures and world views, and encouraged me to tailor treatment according to each and every person's individual culture and their context.
 Before becoming a psychotherapist, I worked as case manager, rehabilitation specialist, and skills builder.
 I have experience in residential and outpatient treatment with individuals experiencing severe and persistent mental illness, personality disorders, and dual diagnosis.
 I have also worked in nonprofit agencies and community mental health centers with individuals, couples, groups, and families.